samkit-jain/pwa-imgur/README.md

 # imgur PWA

-A Progressive Web App (PWA) to display trending images in a subreddit from imgur.com.
+A Progressive Web App (PWA) to display images trending today in a subreddit from imgur.com

 # MIT License